Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 5. Reasons to believe beautiful artwork and high-quality components

 Two additional popular modern board games are also new product examples.
-The first one is Coup with sales of more than 100,000 units and estimated revenues of over one million dollars.
+The first one is Coup, with sales of more than 1 million units and estimated revenues of over $17 million.
 The other is Betrayal at House on the Hill, which starts out collaborative and becomes competitive.
 Betrayal also has sales of more than 100,000 units and estimated revenues of over four million dollars.

 Board Game Consumer Segments: